 “Written and reviewed by experts in the fields of midwifery and women’s health, this resource provides a comprehensive review that students will find invaluable as they prepare for the certification exam.
 Students using this resource will gain a boost in knowledge and confidence, and program faculty will want to recommend this resource that is well-aligned with the standards and competencies necessary for professional practice.”

-Topics: midwifery, New Edition, acnm, american college of nurse-midwives, Beth M. Kelsey, Jamille Nagtalon-Ramos, nursing, whnp, women's health nurse practitioner, midwifery, National Association of Nurse Practitioners in Wom, NPWH, Women's Health
+Topics: acnm, american college of nurse-midwives, Beth M. Kelsey, Jamille Nagtalon-Ramos, midwifery, midwifery, National Association of Nurse Practitioners in Wom, New Edition, NPWH, nursing, whnp, Women's Health, women's health nurse practitioner

 Please join us in honoring some of our favorite people-- midwives!
 Today is the International Day of the Midwife (IDM), a celebration of the valuable work that midwives do worldwide.
 Established by the International Confederation of Midwives (ICM) in 1992, this year's theme is "Midwives, Mothers and Families: Partners for Life!"